|Written by Studio Sway|

 Ana Edwards has been practicing Nia on a daily basis for four years.
 She completed her Nia White Belt training and became a Licensed Nia Teacher in October, 2006.
 Her intent is to share holistic healing and body harmony via the Nia technique with all those who dream of experiencing the joy of movement through the body's innate sense of dance.
 Ana's Nia experience is supported by an extensive music education, a Masters Degree from The Johns Hopkins University School of Medicine and many years of Modern Dance training.
 In February of 2008 she completed her Nia Blue Belt.

-Anna Pentler - Nia White Belt
+Anna Pentler - Nia Blue Belt

 Beth O'Neall - Nia Black Belt